huggingface/transformers/examples/pplm/README.md

 This folder contains the original code used to run the Plug and Play Language Model (PPLM).
 ![header image](./imgs/headfigure.png)

-## Plug and Play Language Models: a Simple Approach to Steerable Text Generation
+## Plug and Play Language Models: a Simple Approach to Controlled Text Generation
-Authors: [Sumanth Dathathri](https://dathath.github.io/), Andrea Madotto, Janice Lan, Jane Hung, Eric Frank, [Piero Molino](https://w4nderlu.st/), [Jason Yosinski](http://yosinski.com/), and [Rosanne Liu](http://www.rosanneliu.com/)
+Authors: [Sumanth Dathathri](https://dathath.github.io/), [Andrea Madotto](https://andreamad8.github.io/), Janice Lan, Jane Hung, Eric Frank, [Piero Molino](https://w4nderlu.st/), [Jason Yosinski](http://yosinski.com/), and [Rosanne Liu](http://www.rosanneliu.com/)

-PPLM allows a user to flexibly plug in one or more tiny attribute models representing the desired steering objective into a large, unconditional LM.
-The method has the key property that it uses the LM _as is_---no training or fine-tuning is required---which enables researchers to leverage best-in-class LMs even if they do not have the extensive hardware required to train them.
+PPLM allows a user to flexibly plug in one or more tiny attribute models representing the desired steering objective into a large, unconditional language model (LM).
+The method has the key property that it uses the LM _as is_—no training or fine-tuning is required—which enables researchers to leverage best-in-class LMs even if they do not have the extensive hardware required to train them.

 Paper link: